mrworf/photoframe/README.md

 #iface eth0 inet dhcp
 ```

+Save it and then start `raspi-config`.

+Here you need to go to option 3, boot options and choose option 2, wait for network.
+It should be set to no.

-Save and reboot, now your RPi3 will boot directly to WiFi and WiFi only.
+Exit the config tool and then reboot, now your RPi3 will boot directly to WiFi and WiFi only.
 If you don't do it this way, the RPi3 will wait forever for a wired connection.

 # color temperature?